open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 A fully-featured demo system that

-- is build less on modern browsers
+- is buildless on modern browsers
 - starts up lightning-fast
-- has a prebuilt UI (in es5)
+- has a prebuilt UI
 - serves preview code based on browser capabilities
 - uses `es-dev-server` under the hood so you can use all its features